Have equity in your home? Want a lower payment? An appraisal from Herrin Appraisal Company can help you get rid of your PMI.

-When purchasing a home, a 20% down payment is typically the standard.
-The lender's liability is generally only the remainder between the home value and the amount due on the loan, so the 20% supplies a nice cushion against the costs of foreclosure, reselling the home, and natural value changes in the event a borrower doesn't pay.
+It's largely known that a 20% down payment is the standard when buying a house.
+The lender's risk is generally only the difference between the home value and the sum due on the loan, so the 20% adds a nice cushion against the costs of foreclosure, selling the home again, and regular value variations on the chance that a borrower doesn't pay.

-The market was accepting down payments down to 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
-How does a lender handle the additional risk of the low down payment?
-The solution is Private Mortgage Insurance or PMI.
-PMI covers the lender in case a borrower doesn't pay on the loan and the value of the property is less than the balance of the loan.
+Banks were accepting down payments down to 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
+How does a lender endure the added risk of the small down payment?
+The answer is Private Mortgage Insurance or PMI.
+PMI protects the lender in the event a borrower doesn't pay on the loan and the worth of the house is lower than what the borrower still owes on the loan.

-Since the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and generally isn't even tax deductible, PMI can be costly to a borrower.
-It's lucrative for the lender because they obtain the money, and they get paid if the borrower doesn't pay, separate from a piggyback loan where the lender takes in all the deficits.
+Since the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and frequently isn't even tax deductible, PMI is costly to a borrower.
+Opposite from a piggyback loan where the lender takes in all the deficits, PMI is lucrative for the lender because they obtain the money, and they receive payment if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How home owners can avoid bearing the cost of PMI
+How home owners can prevent bearing the cost of PMI

-The Homeowners Protection Act of 1998 forces the lenders on most loans to automatically stop the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
-Smart home owners can get off the hook a little earlier.
-The law pledges that, upon request of the home owner, the PMI must be released when the principal amount reaches just 80 percent.
+With the employment of The Homeowners Protection Act of 1998, on most loans lenders are obligated to automatically cease the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
+The law designates that, upon request of the home owner, the PMI must be released when the principal amount reaches only 80 percent.
+So, smart homeowners can get off the hook a little early.

-Considering it can take countless years to arrive at the point where the principal is only 20% of the initial amount borrowed, it's crucial to know how your home has grown in value.
-After all, all of the appreciation you've accomplished over time counts towards removing PMI.
-So why should you pay it after your loan balance has dropped below the 80% threshold?
-Even when nationwide trends indicate declining home values, be aware that real estate is local.
-Your neighborhood might not be reflecting the national trends and/or your home might have secured equity before things simmered down.
+Since it can take many years to get to the point where the principal is only 20% of the initial amount borrowed, it's necessary to know how your home has increased in value.
+After all, every bit of appreciation you've achieved over time counts towards removing PMI.
+So why should you pay it after the balance of your loan has fallen below the 80% mark?
+Your neighborhood may not be heeding the national trends and/or your home might have secured equity before things cooled off, so even when nationwide trends predict decreasing home values, you should realize that real estate is local.

-An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a tough thing to know.
+An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a difficult thing to know.
 As appraisers, it's our job to understand the market dynamics of our area.
 At Herrin Appraisal Company, we know when property values have risen or declined.
-We're experts at pinpointing value trends in Clemmons, Forsyth County and surrounding areas.
-Faced with figures from an appraiser, the mortgage company will usually cancel the PMI with little effort.
-At which time, the homeowner can delight in the savings from that point on.
+We're masters at identifying value trends in Clemmons, Forsyth County and surrounding areas.
+Faced with data from an appraiser, the mortgage company will generally do away with the PMI with little effort.
+At that time, the homeowner can relish the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: